Skip to main content

 Cincinnati Commercial Site Work, Done by a Local GC

 RCG is headquartered minutes from downtown Cincinnati in Crescent Springs, KY, and our Site Works division operates across the entire Cincinnati metro — Hamilton, Butler, Warren, and Clermont counties.
-We know the Hamilton County Storm Water District post-construction requirements, the City of Cincinnati's Bonfire vendor portal, the local civil engineering firms (THP, Kleingers Group, CT Consultants) who specify most of the commercial work, and the major property management firms (CBRE, Cushman & Wakefield, JLL, Colliers, NAI) who source contractors directly.
-We've been doing commercial GC work in this market for years; the Site Works division extends that footprint into landscape installation, drainage, and hardscape scopes facility managers used to have to bid as separate contracts.
+We know the City of Cincinnati's contractor registration process and the Bonfire vendor portal, the local civil engineering firms (THP, Kleingers Group, CT Consultants) who specify most of the commercial work, and the major property management firms (CBRE, Cushman & Wakefield, JLL, Colliers, NAI) who source contractors directly.
+We've been doing commercial GC work in this market for years; the Site Works division extends that footprint into install-only landscape, paver, sod, and grading scopes facility managers used to have to bid as separate contracts.

-• Tenant Improvement Landscape: Site work tied to TI scope — entry refreshes, ADA walk upgrades, exterior signage and lighting site work — under one RCG contract with the interior renovation.
+• Integrated Exterior Renovation: Site work tied to TI scope — entry refreshes, ADA walk upgrades, exterior signage and lighting site work — under one RCG contract with the interior renovation.

 • Civil Engineer Coordination: Working relationships with THP, Kleingers Group, CT Consultants, Heapy, and KLH for design-coordinated installs.